api2cart/javascript-sdk/docs/ProductApi.md

 let apiInstance = new Api2CartOpenApi.ProductApi();
 let opts = {
-  'categoryId': "6", // String | Counts products specified by category id 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'availView': true, // Boolean | Specifies the set of visible/invisible products 'availSale': false, // Boolean | Specifies the set of available/not available products for sale 'storeId': "1", // String | Counts products specified by store id 'langId': "3", // String | Counts products specified by language id 'productIds': "4,5", // String | Counts products specified by product ids 'sinceId': "56", // String | Retrieve entities starting from the specified id.
+  'productIds': "4,5", // String | Counts products specified by product ids 'sinceId': "56", // String | Retrieve entities starting from the specified id.
-  'reportRequestId': "105245017661", // String | Report request id
-  'disableReportCache': false, // Boolean | Disable report cache for current request 'brandName': "Abidas", // String | Retrieves brands specified by brand name 'productAttributes': ["null"], // [String] | Defines product attributes 'status': "disabled", // String | Defines product's status 'type': "simple", // String | Defines products's type 'findValue': "Phone", // String | Entity search that is specified by some value 'findWhere': "name", // String | Counts products that are searched specified by field 'useLatestApiVersion': true, // Boolean | Use the latest platform API version 'returnGlobal': false, // Boolean | Determines the type of products to be returned.
+  'categoriesIds': "23,56", // String | Defines product add that is specified by comma-separated categories id 'categoryId': "6", // String | Counts products specified by category id 'storeId': "1", // String | Counts products specified by store id 'langId': "3", // String | Counts products specified by language id 'availView': true, // Boolean | Specifies the set of visible/invisible products 'availSale': false, // Boolean | Specifies the set of available/not available products for sale 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'brandName': "Abidas", // String | Retrieves brands specified by brand name 'productAttributes': ["null"], // [String] | Defines product attributes 'status': "disabled", // String | Defines product's status 'type': "simple", // String | Defines products's type 'findValue': "Phone", // String | Entity search that is specified by some value 'findWhere': "name", // String | Counts products that are searched specified by field 'reportRequestId': "105245017661", // String | Report request id 'returnGlobal': false, // Boolean | Determines the type of products to be returned.
 If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
-  'categoriesIds': "23,56" // String | Defines product add that is specified by comma-separated categories id };
+  'disableReportCache': false, // Boolean | Disable report cache for current request 'useLatestApiVersion': true // Boolean | Use the latest platform API version };
 apiInstance.productCount(opts, (error, data, response) => {
   if (error) {